brennanhilton/RNAseqCovarImpute/README.md

 result is a table with one row per gene.
 The table includes coefficients (e.g., logFC values) standard errors, degrees of freedom, t-statistics, P-Values, and adjusted P-values from the limma-voom pipeline.
-Both the raw and empirical Bayes moderated statistics are reported (see limma package for details).
+Both the raw and empirical Bayes moderated statistics are reported.

 ``` r
 final_res <- combine_rubins(